 Puritan and Separatists settlers in New England, by contrast, rejected the theater and the dramatic arts as devilish diversions.
 Thomas Morton, something of a free-spirited Anglican, would come under the watchful eye of the Pilgrims and Puritans when his frolics at Merrymount, in modern-day Quincy, Massachusetts, went too far.
-A Maypole celebration with dancing along with Morton’s close ties to natives provoked more stern nearby settlers.
+A Maypole celebration with dancing, along with Morton’s close ties to natives, provoked more stern nearby settlers.
 Morton was eventually arrested and deported.
 These events would serve as an inspiration for Nathaniel Hawthorne’s 1832 short story The Maypole of Merry Mount.
-“Bright were the days at Merry Mount,” Hawthorne opens his morality play, “when the Maypole was the banner staff of that gay colony!
-They who reared it, should their banner be triumphant, were to pour sunshine over New England's rugged hills, and scatter flower seeds throughout the soil.
+“Bright were the days at Merry Mount,” Hawthorne opens his morality tale, “when the Maypole was the banner staff of that gay colony!
+They who reared it, should their banner be triumphant, were to pour sunshine over New England’s rugged hills, and scatter flower seeds throughout the soil.
 Jollity and gloom were contending for an empire.”
-In Hawthorne’s telling, Massachusetts Bay’s Puritan governor, John Endicott, and his “grisly saints” abruptly ended the enlivening, joyful celebration.
+In Hawthorne’s telling, Massachusetts Bay’s Puritan governor, John Endicott, and his “grisly saints” abruptly ended the cheerful celebration (Figure 3).
 The story explores similar themes of dower, gloomy, and judgmental religion as did his The Scarlett Letter: A Romance (1850).
 “And with his keen sword,” writes Hawthorne, “Endicott assaulted the hallowed Maypole.
 Nor long did it resist his arm.
 It groaned with a dismal sound; it showered leaves and rosebuds upon the remorseless enthusiast; and finally, with all its green boughs and ribbons and flowers, symbolic of departed pleasures, down fell the banner staff of Merry Mount.
 As it sank, tradition says, the evening sky grew darker, and the woods threw forth a more sombre shadow.”
 In reality, Plymouth’s governor William Bradford claimed to have acted against Merry Mount because of Thomas Morton’s violation of a statute forbidding the sale of firearms to natives.

 <COMP: INSERT FIGURE 3 NEAR HERE>

 Hawthorne’s battle with the region’s tainted past had little to do with exploring historical realities.
 Yet, it is true that Puritans policed leisure activities and entertainment with absolute force.
 Christmas, in the eyes of New England Puritans, was anything but a merry and jubilant affair.
-It reeked of popery and was blatantly anti-Christian as far as they were concerned.
-In 1697 Judge Samuel Sewall, of the Massachusetts Bay Colony, recorded in his diary his advice to his children about the troublesome festival.
+It reeked of popery and was blatantly anti-Christian, as far as they were concerned.
+In 1697, Judge Samuel Sewall, of the Massachusetts Bay Colony, recorded in his diary his advice to his children about the troublesome festival.
 “I took occasion to dehort mine from Christmas-keeping and charged them to forbear,” he wrote.
 In the 17th century, Puritan colonists caught observing the holiday—with feasts or by refusing to work—received a fine of five shillings.

 Puritans, in other aspects of life, encouraged play and some leisure activities.
-Children’s toys and evidence of games and sport speak to this lighter side.
+Children’s toys and evidence of games and sports speak to this lighter side.
 Puritan literature and sermons, as well, could have a playful and entertaining quality.
 Bruce Daniels, for instance, observes that “As does the popular culture of any society, Puritan writing fused religion, entertainment, moral education, and views of science and history.”
 The ubiquitous metaphor of pilgrimage, Daniels argues, could include harrowing accounts of journeys and fanciful tales of sin and salvation.
 Indian captivity narratives, too, were intended to instruct the saints.
 But these also thrilled, inspired, and entertained readers with shocking accounts of heroism, redemption, and fearful struggle.

 African Slaves and African Survivals